Blommenholm Station: History

 The Drammen Line past the site of Blommenholm Station opened as a narrow gauge railway on 7 October 1872.
 During the planning of the Drammen Line there was a disagreement of the route through Blommenholm.
 The owner of the eponymous farm wanted the tracks to run on the north side of his farm, but this demand was not met.

 Demands for a station were put forward by Christian Homan.
 He had bought the farm of Blommenholm with the intent of selling the land for residential development.
 The new residents at first used Sandvika Station and Høvik Station.
 However, the roads were poor and it was not uncommon to ski to the station during the winter.
 To ensure better means of transport for his new residential area, Homan started working to convince the Norwegian State Railways that they should build a station to serve Blommenholm.
 Homan offered free land and 25,000 Norwegian krone and the railway company agreed to build the station in what became the first major case for the new residents' association.

 The original station building opened on 10 May 1910.
-The station, situated on the north side, only had single track and narrow gauge.
-Originally there were only three trains per day per direction which stopped at Blommenholm.
+The station, situated on the north side, only had a single track and narrow gauge.
+Originally, there were only three trains per day per direction which stopped at Blommenholm.
 However, they would only stop intermediately at Høvik before running directly to Oslo West Station.

 The line from Sandvika to Oslo was substantially upgraded between 1917 and 1922.
 From 27 February 1917 standard gauge traffic was carried out on the northern track.
 A southern track was then built, which was used by narrow gauge trains.
 However, both were dual gauge.
-All–standard gauge operations commenced on 9 February 1920, although the dual gauge was not removed until 1922.
+All-standard gauge operations commenced on 9 February 1920, although the dual gauge was not removed until 1922.
 Electric traction started operation on 30 August 1922.
 From 1922 a half-hour headway was introduced on the local trains between Sandvika and Oslo West Station.
 An interlocking system was installed on 18 October 1924.